pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 --warmupIterations 0
 ```

-The terminal command output should confirm job submission to CDE.
+After a few moments the terminal command output should confirm job submission to CDE.

+![alt text](../img/job_submit_confirm.png)

 Navigate to your CDE Virtual Cluster Job Runs page and validate the job is running.

-![alt text](../img/job_submit_confirm.png)

 >**⚠ Warning**
 >If you are unable to run the spark-submit you may have to remove the tls setting from config.yaml.
 In other words, completely erase line 4.